WalletScrutiny/WalletScrutinyCom/_android/dnar.wallet.app.md

 - The app's social media presence stopped posting in 2022.
 - The app's last archive was in [2022](https://web.archive.org/web/20220625034823/https://www.dnar.io/), and there were only 2 entries.
 - It appears to be a service in Africa that allows the buying and selling of Bitcoin.
-- There is a moderate likelihood that this service is already **defunct** because of the reasons specified above.
+- This service is **defunct** because of the reasons specified above.